Crown of Saint Wenceslas

 The crown of Saint Wenceslas (Svatováclavská koruna, Wenzelskrone) is a crown forming part of the Bohemian crown jewels, made in 1346.
 Charles IV, king of Bohemia and Holy Roman Emperor, had it made for his coronation, dedicating it to the first patron saint of the country St. Wenceslas and bequeathed it as a state crown for the coronation of (future) Bohemian kings.
-On the orders of Charles IV the new royal crown was deposited in St. Vitus Cathedral, however, it was later transferred to Karlštejn Castle.
-It was used for the last time for the coronation of Ferdinand V in 1836.
+On the orders of Charles IV, the new royal crown was deposited in St. Vitus Cathedral, then later transferred to Karlštejn Castle.
+It was used for the last time in the coronation of Ferdinand V in 1836.

 Description

 The St. Wenceslas Crown is made of 21 to 22 carat (88 to 92%) gold and decorated with 91 precious stones and 20 pearls.
 It has a total of 19 sapphires, 44 spinels, 30 emeralds and 1 red elbaite (variety rubellite), often falsely referred to as ruby.

 The crown has two hoops and an upstanding cross at the point of intersection.
 There is no monde; the cross stands directly on the crown.
 It weighs two and a half kilograms.
 The sapphire cross has an inset cameo in which the scene of the Crucifixion is cut.